schibsted/sdk-js-event-tracking/README.md

 `userId` - If the user has a userId (that is if the user is logged in), please provide this as an option.
 The user must have agreed to terms and condition

 Category - Category is not an option itself, but it should go in to the provider as demonstrated below.
 You may define a category and a subCategory.

+`pageId` - a unique string for the current page/article/ad/view.
+If the current page/view doensn't have a pageId, leave it out, or provide a static string such as `'frontpage'`.

 `provider` - This is where category and subCategory should go.
 You might also define as many key/value pairs as you want and input them in the provier to enrich your data.
 Please see the example below.
 The provider will be a part of the events that are sent from your site.
 It is the part of the event that defines where the events are coming from.